 Levered Returns and Capital Structure Imbalances

-We revisit the relation between equity returns and financial leverage through the lens of a trade-off model with costly capital structure rebalancing.
-The model provides a “lookalike” Modigliani-Miller equation that predicts that expected equity returns depend on whether a firm’s leverage is above or below its target leverage.
-The data support the model predictions.
+We revisit the relation between equity returns and financial leverage through the lens of a dynamic trade-off model with costly capital structure rebalancing.
+The model predicts that expected equity returns depend on whether a firm's leverage is above or below its target leverage.
+We provide empirical evidence in support of the model predictions.
 Controlling for leverage, overlevered (underlevered) firms earn higher (lower) returns.
-Controlling for target leverage the textbook positive relationship between leverage and returns is restored, while target leverage is negatively related to returns.
+A quantitative version of our model reproduces key facts about capital structure rebalancing and equity returns for U.S. corporations.
+Overall, our results indicate that financial flexibility crucially affects the link between leverage and equity returns.

 Keywords: Leverage, Cross Section of Returns, Target Leverage, Dynamic Capital Structure, Financial Frictions